HISTORY OF THE MORRISON NAME :

 Gisborne, Hawkes Bay; died 2 May 1898.

-April 1923 in Gisborne and they had seven children.
+COCHRANE on 4 April 1923 in Gisborne and they had seven children.
 Thomas was born on 5 November 1895 in Bundaberg, Queensland,

 died on 17 June 1970.
 He was buried at Taruheru Cemetery, Gisborne (RSA Plot 582).
 Muriel died on 23 February 1961 in Gisborne